-At ExcelENT of Alabama, Dr. Davis takes pride in evaluating each patient by obtaining a complete medical history and performing a thorough head and neck examination at the first office visit.
+At ExcelENT of Alabama, Dr. Davis takes pride in evaluating each patient by obtaining a complete medical history and performing a thorough head and neck examination during the first office visit.

-Medical management of chronic sinusitis
+Medical management of chronic sinusitis includes:

-Sinus CT/CT consultation
+Sinus CT/CT Consultation

-Dr. Davis offers the immediate availability of a 2 minute scan in our own office, saving you a separate trip to a radiology center/hospital and then a second visit with us to discuss the results.
-The test is commonly used to document chronic sinusitis and to evaluate the potential benefit of Balloon Sinuplasty or endoscopic sinus surgery.
+Dr. Davis offers the immediate availability of a two-minute scan in our own office, saving you a separate trip to a radiology center/hospital and, then, a second visit with us to discuss the results.
+The test is commonly used to document chronic sinusitis and to evaluate the potential benefit of balloon sinuplasty or endoscopic sinus surgery.

-After the CT scan is obtained, Dr. Davis will spend 30-40 minutes with you discussing your findings on the CT scan and illustrate how those findings relate to your sinus symptoms.
+After the CT scan is obtained, Dr. Davis will spend 30-40 minutes discussing the findings on the CT scan with you, as well as illustrate how those findings relate to your sinus symptoms.